 The more you bring the leash out and use it on your puppy the easier it will to latch it on the collar or harness and get out just in time to avoid an accident.
 Getting on the floor with your puppy and putting the leash on can be another way to get your puppy use to having a leash put on them.

-Another thing that can help with putting a leash on your puppy is to have some treats and give one to your puppy when showing and using the puppy.
+Another thing that can help with putting a leash on your puppy is to have some treats and give one to your puppy when showing and using the leash.
 If things do not go as well as you hope then going slower is a better option with the leash.

 Do not give up even if you get frustrated as that is not going to help you or your puppy.
 Another thing that may add to putting a leash on your puppy is if you have a floor or carpet.
 You may be asking what does that have to do with putting a leash on?